boto/botocore/docs/source/index.rst

 ===================

-Botocore is a low-level interface to a growing number of Amazon Web Services.
+Botocore is a low-level interface to a growing number of Amazon Web Services and Google Cloud Platform services.
 Botocore serves as the foundation for the `AWS-CLI <https://github.com/aws/aws-cli/>`_ command line utilities.
 It will also play an important role in the boto3.x project.